Book Covers a love story

 5. Hurrah.
 You got a sale!

-At any point in this process the sale can be lost, and it doesn't matter how amazing your back blurb is, or how stunning your opening line is, or how downright griping your story is, if no one picks the book up it may as well be written by a tribe of baboons.
+At any point in this process the sale can be lost, and it doesn't matter how amazing your back blurb is, or how stunning your opening line is, or how downright gripping your story is, if no one picks the book up it may as well be written by a tribe of baboons.
 The cover of your book is your point of first contact.
 What does it say about the story?
 What does it say about the book?
 What does it say about you as a writer?

 Concept ideas and artwork

+I work alongside a graphic artist to create a cover that will lift your book out of the generic appearance of many self-published books.
 To create your perfect book cover we need a strong creative brief.
 This interaction point between you as an author and us as designers is crucial.
 You might already have a clear idea and just need a way to convert it into a graphic, you might have no idea and need a few concept ideas to choose from.
 Email me and tell me what you need.

 Indie is a State of Mind